DoctorTau/news_app_flutter/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## State management

+App is now using riverpod to store the data about favourite articles

 ## Screenshots

 Main screen